 Your child may experience pain and will receive medication through an IV if needed.
-It is also normal to have a fever during this time, so Tylenol (Acetaminophen) may also be used to reduce the fever.
+It is also normal to have a fever during this time, so Tylenol (acetaminophen) may also be used to reduce the fever.

 Your child’s incision may have a clear (derma bond) dressing or a gauze dressing.
 The clear dressing will dissolve.
 Gauze dressings are removed two days after surgery.

 After surgery, your child may have small sips of clear liquids.
-If your child drinks fluids and does not vomit, we will allow him to slowly start eating again.
+If your child drinks fluids and does not vomit, we will allow them to slowly start eating again.
 Once your child is eating and feeling better, you will be able to take your child home.
 Your child may bathe or shower on the second day after surgery.

 We will work with you to schedule a follow-up appointment with your child's surgeon 2-3 weeks after discharge.
 Your child may not participate in contact sports or gym until after the follow-up visit with the surgeon.